Jespancer/personal-website/README.md

 # Personal website

-Currently live is version #1 of my personal website:
+Version 1.0 of my personal website:

 - Social media links

+This repository is not live.